PaulKinlan/paul.kinlan.me/content/2015-09-22-be-instant-and-engaging-on-the-mobile-web.markdown

 {{% slide 106 "Be Instant" %}}

-Comming soon you will be able to access the BLE stack and be able to have access to devices without needing to install them.
+Coming soon you will be able to access the BLE stack and be able to have access to devices without needing to install them.

 {{% /slide %}}